sewh/reconbobulator/README.md

 Reconbobulator is a little script to automate some of the "greeting" scans I do of hosts when I first meet them in the OSCP.
 It works on Kali Linux.
 It does;

 * A comprehensive nmap scan with SMB scripts enabled;
+* A UDP scan using unicornscan to enumerate UDP services;
 * An enum4linux scan just to be safe;
 * SNMP checks for three common community strings (public, private, manager).